The Constant Gardener: Love, Loss, And Corporate Corruption

 Keeping people healthy has no value.
 Making them sick does.

-I also related this quote and this article with my latest read – The Constant Gardener by John le Carré.
-This is one of those rare novels where I watched the movie first.
-I absolutely loved it and was so moved by it, that I was hesitant to pick up the book afterwards.
+I also related this quote and this article to my latest read: The Constant Gardener by John Le Carré.
+This is one of those rare novels for which I watched the movie first.
+I absolutely loved it and was so moved by it that I was hesitant to pick up the book afterward.

 What if the book turned out to be disappointing?

-All hesitation vanished however when I spotted this book at a used book sale at a bargain basement price.
-And I am happy to note that the book was just as good as the movie – a different tone, but still the same heartfelt story.
+However, all hesitation vanished when I spotted this book at a used book sale at a bargain basement price.
+I am happy to note that the book was just as good as the movie—a different tone but still the same heartfelt story.

 About The Constant Gardener